subwaymatch/park-blog-hugo/content/blog_posts/20250118_weird_behaviors_in_R.md

 is.vector(v)
 ```

 This is only one of the many peculiar behaviors of the R programming language.
-Here is a compiled list.
+Here is a list of other surprises.

 ### 1. Indexing starts at 1